 “As the microgreens are usually just grown on regular tap water and are very easy to grow on a small footprint, it was a natural step for us to include,” says Cotton.
 He adds, “The other greens, such as our lettuces, are grown on the fish waste-water which fertilizes them, but because micro greens only take about 10 days to grow, they don’t have that same nutrient demand that a larger, more mature plant would have.”

 Corporate sponsors have supported the farm’s work this year, including Enbridge and Alectra, the electric utilities distributor in the region.
 Past sponsors have included the Ontario Trillium Foundation as well.

 Farm Fresh Food

-Prior to Covid-19, the farm also provided educational activities for the public to better understand the possibilities of urban agriculture.
+The farm also provides educational activities for the public to better understand the possibilities of urban agriculture.
 Cotton regularly led interactive, educational tours through the facility for students, community groups and businesses.
-Hopefully as the pandemic winds down, the Mississauga Food Bank will once again host these types of activities.
-But in the meantime, they are providing an invaluable source of farm-fresh food to some of the local people who need it most.
+They are providing an invaluable source of farm-fresh food to some of the local people who need it most.

 Sign up for the monthly Great Food Grown Here newsletter and stay in touch!